ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 }
 ```

 Now Vite is almost ready to go.
-But there is one important step ahead of us.
+But there are two important steps ahead of us.

 ### 1. Expose the vite port